- Annual Enrollment:

 First, at GSAPS, you will find a bilingual learning environment.
 Almost all the lecture courses are offered both in English and Japanese.

-Second, GSAPS is an intellectual community of more than 400 graduate students coming from more than 50 countries.
-Approximately 20% of the students are from Japan, while 80% are international students.
+Second, GSAPS is an intellectual community of about 400 graduate students coming from more than 50 countries and regions.
+Approximately 10% of the students are from Japan, while 90% are international students.